frumbert/moodle-mod_questionnaire/README.md

 # Fork

-The purpose of this fork is to introduce javascript support to question to allow for custom rendering of controls.
+The purpose of this fork is to introduce javascript support to question to allow for custom rendering of controls to implement features that don't exist within the main branch - like randomising the answer order, or pre-populating fields based on external data.

 For example, this code adds a range slider to the text control (using noUiSlider):
 ```js